An audit trail your agent can't tamper with

 - Chain position — a hash link to the previous receipt, forming a tamper-evident sequence

 Parameters are hashed, not stored in plaintext.
-The human principal controls what is disclosed.
+The operator controls what is disclosed.
 Sensitive data never appears in receipts.

 Design principles